ubccr/ccrdocs/pages/hpc/login.md

 - If your job is allocated all of the resources on the node, you will need to include the `--overlap` option.
 - If your job is running on the faculty cluster, you will need to specify the `--clusters=faculty` option.
+- If you connected to your job's compute node and were logged off of CCR's login node, your `srun` process is still running.
+If you try to start a new compute node login with the `srun` command you will see the error `Job step creation temporarily disabled`  You must use `sattach $JOBID.0` - substituting `$JOBID` with your job's Slurm ID to reconnect to the compute node.

 ## Compile & Compute Node Login SSH Keys